 Particular care should be taken when excavating the skull, or any human skeletal element.
 Careful consideration should be made of its location, burial type, any nearby skeletons, and of course any different stratigraphic (colour/cut/fill) features present should be noted (Mays 1999).
 As this is the only chance to lift the skeleton since deposition, careful notes should be made on first impression and any post depositional changes that can be immediately identified.
 Careful sieving of the soil matrix around the skull should take place, to help retain any small fragments of bone or lose teeth (whole and partial fragments) (Mays 1999).
 Differential preservation, dependent on deposition & burial environment conditions, will mean that it is likely sections of the skull will not survive.
 These are often the small, delicate bones located inside the cranial-facial portion of the skull.
 The likeliest to survive portions are the mandible and the cranial plate elements because of their tough biological nature.

 When handling the skull it should be noted of the above major landmarks.
 For example, you will not damage the skull whilst carefully holding it in both your hands but if you hold it by the orbits you are liable to damage the surrounding bone.
-The Foreman Magnum is usually stable and strong it to withstand creeping fingers as a hold place.
+The foramen magnum is usually stable and strong it to withstand creeping fingers as a hold place.
 Whilst studying the skull on a desk, a padded surface should be provided for it to rest upon.
 Care should be taken when handling the mandible, and temptation should be resisted in testing the mechanical properties of the surrounding bone (Mays 1999).

 For use between comparative material, it is useful to use a standardized set of viewing planes.
 The human skull is often viewed via the Frankfurt Horizontal (White & Folkens 2005).
 The FH is a plane of three osteometric points conceived in 1884 (see above link).
 The skull is normally viewed from six standard perspectives.
 These include norma verticalis (viewed from above), norma lateralis (viewed from either side), norma occipitalis (viewed from behind), norma basilaris (viewed from underneath) and norma frontalis (viewed from the front).
 Thus, when considered with osteometric points, measurements can be taken and compared and contrasted (White & Folkens 2005: 86).

-Cranial Terminology & Elements
+Cranial Terminology and Elements

 - The Skull refers to the entire framework including the lower jaw.